SmartThingsUle/DLNA-PLAYER/README.md

 * Implemented Msg only when playing and Msg only when no playing
 * Several minor fixes
 * Fix Resume in control point list (No container)
+* Fix Volume Refresh in software MediaRenderers
+* Better play event
+* Prefix P.L. in container when last song list is display in music apps
+* Prefix Unavailable in control point manage song when last song list is display in music apps

 **Version 1.5.0
 * Improved Track resume and Container resume